camkol/switches-react-error-boundaries/README.md

 ### What I learned

-This was a class project to learn about context API.
+This was a class project to learn about context Error Boundaries.

 ### Continued development